Maternity Leave Eligibility: Can You Qualify Without an HR Confirmation Letter?

 umakanthan53

 A small but important correction to the first part of your answer.
-Confirmation of a probationer can not be automatic unless there is a specific provision for "deemed confirmation" in the contract of employment or the standing orders.
-As long as there is no orders in writing by the employer, the employee remains a probationer only.
+Confirmation of a probationer cannot be automatic unless there is a specific provision for "deemed confirmation" in the contract of employment or the standing orders.
+As long as there are no orders in writing by the employer, the employee remains a probationer only.

-Once the Maternity Act,1961 becomes applicable to the establishment, the employment status of the women employee whether she is a confirmed one or probationer or temporary does not matter.
-As rightly observed by other members above, what is required is that she ought to have worked for 80 days in the preceding 12 months period.
+Once the Maternity Act of 1961 becomes applicable to the establishment, the employment status of the woman employee, whether she is confirmed, on probation, or temporary, does not matter.
+As rightly observed by other members above, what is required is that she must have worked for 80 days in the preceding 12-month period.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute